AthenaEPI/dmipy/README.md

 Dmipy allows the user to do Microstructure Imaging research at the highest level, while the package automatically takes care of all the coding architecture that is needed to fit a designed model to a data set.
 The Dmipy documentation can be found at http://dmipy.readthedocs.io/.
 If you use Dmipy for your research publications, we kindly request you cite this package at the reference at the bottom of this page.

 ## Installation
+You can install dmipy using pypi by typing in your terminal
+- python3 -m pip install dmipy

+or you can manually
 - clone repository
 - python setup.py install